Bell Pepper Plant Growth Stages (Day 1-120 w/Pictures)

 The main goal of a bell pepper plant at this stage is to prepare for the future.
 The plant will focus on becoming large and bushy with strong branches to support fruits later on in its life.

-Tip: Many gardeners top their peppers, but we have not found it to be beneficial for bell peppers.
+Tip: Many gardeners like pruning pepper plants, but we have not found it to be beneficial for bell peppers.
 So my advice is to skip pruning your young bell pepper plants!

 Maturation Stage (Weeks 6-8)